-During the ECO team's August site visit the team was informed of an incident which occurred in July 2024 which was not reported.
-Four of AquaFoods SA top lines broke free from their mooring blocks, two of these lines have been restored and are operational again but the remaining two lines still require repairs.
-While an incident report was submitted by AquaFoods SA on 14 August 2024 (IR Aug 24-01), a reminder was sent to AquaFoods SA that all incident must reported within seven days after the incident occurred.
-The ECO followed up on 23 September 2024 and 15 October 2024 to determine if the remaining two lines have been reinstated.
-The two lines have been removed from the water awaiting mooring blocks before they will be returned.
+Four toplines in Small Bay broke free from their mooring blocks in July 2024.
+Two of these lines have been restored and are operational again, but the remaining two lines still require repairs (IR - Aug 24-01).
+The ECO followed up on 23 September 2024, 15 October 2024, and 26 November 2024 to determine whether the remaining two lines had been reinstated.
+The two lines have been removed from the water, and the team is awaiting mooring blocks before the lines can be returned to the water.